-One of the songs that we will be performing for our up-coming play “Separated!” by Agustín Lira;
+One of the songs that we will be performing for our up-coming play “Who is Responsible?” by Agustín Lira;

 We are still accepting actors – beginners thru experienced – crowd scenes and character roles….it is informative and entertaining.
 6:00 p.m. each friday @ the Mosqueda Community Center.
 For more info call Teatro de la Tierra @ 559-485-8558.